Please read our important disclaimers before using this content

 Why witness statements matter: Corroborating testimony from neutral third parties destroys credibility of false allegations.

-Document Your Ex's Pattern of False Allegations
+Document the Other Party's Pattern of False Allegations

 - Previous protective order petitions (dismissed or denied)